Midlands: Food

 The bakewell tart, Staffordshire oatcake, Melton Mowbray pork pie, and Coventry godcake, as well as Stilton cheese and haslet, are among some of the foods that have originated in the Midlands.
 The city of Birmingham has also been influential in dishes, notably the local version of Asian balti curry.
 Worcestershire sauce, as well as Walkers crisps and Cadbury chocolate are some of the most famous names to have come out of the Midlands.

 Music

 Numerous famous bands and artists have originated in the Midlands.
 Birmingham's Black Sabbath is considered to be pioneers of heavy metal music, while another band Godflesh have been named pioneers of industrial metal.
+Other notable Birmingham bands include The Moody Blues, Duran Duran, The Move, Electric Light Orchestra, Spencer Davis Group, Traffic, Fine Young Cannibals, Judas Priest, and UB40.
 The city has also been influential in bhangra music.
+Glam rock band Slade hail from Wolverhampton.
 The city of Coventry gave rise to the ska scene in the 1970s and bands such as The Specials.
 Discharge of Stoke-on-Trent have been highly influential in the punk music scene.
-More recently, the duo Sleaford Mods have been known for making use of a strong local East Midland accent.
+Bauhaus, of Northampton, are one of the main pioneers of gothic rock.
+Grebo is a Midlands-centric genre of industrial indie dance punk music which emerged in the late 1980s in Stourbridge and Leicester, with bands such as Pop Will Eat Itself, Ned's Atomic Dustbin, Gaye Bykers on Acid, and The Wonder Stuff.
+More recently, the minimal punk duo Sleaford Mods have been known for making use of a strong local East Midland accent.